What is Open Innovation?

 Example: The ISPO OPEN INNOVATION platform, which is jointly operated by Messe München and Innolytics® GmbH.
 Tens of thousands of athletes develop new ideas for products and services together with companies and consumers within the industry.

 Discover the age of open innovation in the white paper.
-Learn how you can use your customers as development partners.
+Learn how you can use your customers as development partners by building innovation networks.

 At Open Innovation, internal ideas from idea management and external ideas flow equally into the development of new products, services, and business models.
 The exchange of knowledge and the networking of know-how, which is typical for opening up the innovation process, also helps companies to optimise processes – according to new technical aspects – and develop disruptive innovations.